 veriT is a SMT (Satisfiability Modulo Theories) solver.
 It is open-source, proof-producing, and complete for quantifier-free formulas with uninterpreted functions and linear arithmetic on real numbers and integers.
 It also offers good support for quantifiers.
-The input format is the SMT-LIB 2.0 language and DIMACS, but veriT intend also to be used as a standalone library and incorporated in third-party software.
+The input format is the SMT-LIB 2.0 language and DIMACS, but veriT is intend also to be used as a standalone library and incorporated in third-party software.

 veriT is open-source and distributed under the BSD license.

 veriT has proof-production capabilities that may be used or checked by external tools.
 Although not (yet) as fast as the solvers performing best in the SMT competition, veriT has a decent efficiency.

 The project is under heavy development, and newcomers are most welcome!
 Just contact us.

 Assistant professor at Universidade Federal de Minas Gerais (UFMG) in Belo Horizonte, Brazil.

 Software Engineer and Formal Methods Expert at Clearsy.

 Past developers have helped a lot:

 Special thanks to: